 Thanksgiving is coming!
 And if you’re already stressing about what wines to buy, you’re not alone.
 But don’t fret!
-With this Thanksgiving Wine Guide, we’ve made it easy for you when selecting wines to go with this celebratory meal.
+With this Thanksgiving Wine Guide, we’ve made it easy for you to find wines to go with this celebratory meal.
 All you need is your Wine4.Me app and the following advice.

-There is a lot going on with your traditional Thanksgiving dinner and that can complicate your wine selection — spices, richness, fruity, salty, sweet, and savory flavors – and you’re typically not eating each dish in individual courses.
+There is a lot going on with your traditional Thanksgiving dinner and that can complicate your wine selection – spices, richness, fruity, salty, sweet, and savory flavors – and you’re typically not eating each dish in individual courses.
 Instead, you’re loading it all up on one plate.
-So it is not necessary, or advisable, to bother finding a wine for each individual dish.
+So it’s not necessary or advisable to bother finding a wine for each individual dish.
 It’s a smorgasbord of flavors, so let’s focus on finding a few versatile wines that pair well with this potpourri of flavors.

 But isn’t Thanksgiving about the turkey?

 The turkey is usually paired with rich gravy, a potato dish, vegetables, tart cranberries, stuffing, and some form of a casserole dish.
 So don’t worry about finding a wine specifically for the bird (but we will show you how to find a wine for roasted turkey just in case).

 Below is a basic guide with standard wine recommendations to have at your dinner.
 To make it easy for you, we’ll show you how to use your Wine4.Me app to find the right wines for your holiday meal.